 How Non-Owner SR-22 Insurance Works

-Non-owner SR-22 insurance works similar to ordinary SR-22 insurance – but with no underlying vehicle to cover.
+Non-owner SR-22 insurance works similarly to ordinary SR-22 insurance – but with no underlying vehicle to cover.

 Others require SR-22 insurance even if they don’t own a vehicle.
 You may have sold your vehicle.
 Or, maybe you were driving someone else’s vehicle.
 In this situation, you still need SR-22 insurance to reinstate your license – but you need to buy a non-owner SR-22 insurance policy instead.

 Whether buying a non-owner SR-22 insurance policy or a standard SR-22 insurance policy, SR-22 insurance covers similar things: